How to Install Node.js on Windows, macOS, and Linux

 node -v # Check Node.js version

-npm -v # Check npm version
+npm -v # Check npm version6.
+Managing Node.js Versions

 If you need to switch between multiple Node.js versions, use NVM: